zelmarou/RawDataAccessBencher/CodeFluentEntities.Bencher/README.md

 CONFIGURATION
 -------------
-Please before the first run you must play the SQL file "CodeFluentEntities.Bencher\Persistence\CodeFluentEntities.Bencher_procedures.sql" to build the stored procedures on the target database
+You should run this file "CodeFluentEntities.Bencher\Persistence\CodeFluentEntities.Bencher_procedures_all.sql" to build the all stored procedures on the target database

  Using CodeFluent Entities generator(optional)